JosherLo/NUSH-IChTo-problem5/README.md

 The code was written in C++ 14 and compiled using [GCC](https://gcc.gnu.org/) 6.3.0

+I initially wrote the code in python but the program got too slow when I added more microcapsules so I switched to C++.

 ### Normal Distribution

 The normal distribution was created using `std::normal_distribution`.